wpbones/WPBones/README.md

 ## Boilerplate

-You may start from [WP Kirk](https://github.com/wpbones/WPKirk) repo as a boilerplate to create a WP Bones WordPress plugin.
+You may start from [WPKirk](https://github.com/wpbones/WPKirk) repo as a boilerplate to create a WP Bones WordPress plugin.

 ## I love Laravel